 Islamic Republic of Afghanistan

-Last Updated: April 8, 2014
+Last Updated: April 8, 2015

-Role of the IMF
+Role of the IMF and IMF-Supported Programs

+In 2001 Afghanistan’s infrastructure and institutions were in disarray as a result of years of conflict and erratic policies.
+The most pressing economic tasks involved restoring economic stability and rebuilding institutions, against the challenging backdrop of an unstable security situation.
 The IMF became involved in Afghanistan in 2002, to assist in rebuilding economic institutions and in providing advice to the government on economic policies and reforms.
 In addition to regular visits by staff teams to discuss economic policies, the IMF has had a permanent resident representative in Kabul during 2002-14 and has been providing technical assistance to develop monetary instruments, strengthen the central bank, modernize foreign exchange regulations, revamp tax and customs administration, establish a fiscal regime for the natural resources sector, enhance public financial management, and improve the national accounts, and price and balance of payments statistics.